cfenzo/resizeListener.js/README.md

 * Look into using proper "resize" events on IE<10 (one thing besides box-model that old IE had right)
 * Take a closer look at the SVG checks
 * Improve `use_polling` to include checks for elements that cannot have `<object>` as child elements

+### Credits
+The resize-detection would have been bollocks if it wasn't for [Back Alley Coder](http://www.backalleycoder.com/2014/04/18/element-queries-from-the-feet-up/), which the `<object>` based resize detection is based heavily on.